pdaniele/AB2C/Objective 1 - Trends/readme.md

 Objective 1 - Trends
 ================
-Patrick Daniele
-October 24, 2018
+Last Updated: November 01 2018

 <p>
 This folder will contain all information regarding the analyses performed for objective 1